How to find undervalued stocks

 To learn more about fundamental and technical analysis, visit IG Academy.

-Once you’ve identified the stocks you want to trade, you can either speculate on their prices via a spread betting or CFD trading account, or you can buy the company’s shares via a share dealing account.
+Once you’ve identified the stocks you want to trade, you can speculate on their prices via a CFD trading account.
 If you choose to trade the stocks, you could open a position when the ratios have deviated from industry norms and close your position when they have returned to the industry standard.
 If you choose to buy the stocks, consider whether the ratios reflect a low buying price.